History of Coin-Operated Arcade Games

 While the fighting game craze helped arcades persist through the ’90s, their popularity steadily declined.
 By the early 2000s, game consoles were more commonplace, eliminating the need for arcades.

 In addition, players were interested in longer narratives and more complex gameplay, which arcade games aren’t designed to provide.
-Finally, the rise of online play services like Xbox Live also contributed to the decline of arcades.
+Finally, the rise of online gaming services, such as Xbox Live, also contributed to the decline of arcades.

 Arcades found a way to bounce back; they expanded their options.
-Many arcades are now part of more extensive Family Entertainment Center experiences, offering various activities, food, drinks, games, and redemption counters.
+Many arcades are now part of larger Family Entertainment Center experiences, offering a variety of activities, food, drinks, games, and redemption counters.

 Today, massively successful restaurant chains incorporate arcade games into their experiences.
 They offer families a place to get a good meal and entertainment.

 Arcades are also experiencing a resurgence due to nostalgia.
-Kids who grew up in the ’80s and ’90s have treasured memories of going to the arcade, and they’re opening their own arcades to cater to their peers.
+Children who grew up in the 1980s and 1990s have fond memories of visiting arcades.
+Now, they are opening their own arcades for their friends.

 Since many of these arcades are aimed at adult audiences who grew up on arcade games, they also offer alcohol, leading to the term ‘barcade.’

-Barcades nationwide offers classic arcade titles and brand-new games that preserve arcade traditions.
-However, the main factor in the growth has been Family Entertainment Centers, which continue to evolve to include miniature golf, climbing walls, laser tag, VR, batting cages, ropes courses, and video games.
+Barcades nationwide offer classic arcade titles and brand-new games that preserve the traditions of the arcade.
+However, the main factor in their growth has been Family Entertainment Centers, which continue to evolve to include miniature golf, climbing walls, laser tag, VR, batting cages, ropes courses, and video games.

 The current landscape of video arcade game manufacturers includes a robust lineup of companies, including Raw Thrills, LAI Games, Baytek Entertainment, ICE Games, and more.